-Personally, I can’t imagine going to the house of someone who is gluten intolerant and bringing a loaf of wheat bread or going to the house of someone with a nut allergy and bringing noodles in peanut sauce.
+Personally, I can’t imagine going to the house of someone who is gluten intolerant and bringing a loaf of wheat bread or going to the house of someone with a nut allergy and bringing peanut noodle salad.
 I don’t bring wine to the home of friends who are against the use of alcohol.

 It makes sense to bring something that everyone can enjoy.

 A few years ago, a friend was coming to our town for a visit.
 He asked about staying with us.
 I let him know that he was more than welcome but animal products were not.
 I knew that might be a deal breaker with him, because he eats a very meat-heavy diet.

 Unsurprisingly, he decided to stay with a different friend in town instead.
 When I went to her place to pick him up, I can’t tell you how happy I was about setting clear boundaries.

 He was cooking.
 And the whole apartment smelled like his breakfast of eggs and sausage.
 I was glad that those weren’t my pans he was cooking on, and that they wouldn’t be soaking later in my sink.